eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ---
-title: Manage connections in connectivity
+title: Manage connections
 keywords:
 tags: [connectivity]
 permalink: connectivity-manage-connections.html
 ---

 In order to manage (CRUD) connections in Ditto [DevOps commands](installation-operating.html#connectivity-service-commands) have to be used.
-There is no separate HTTP API for managing the connections as this is not a task for a developer using the digital twin APIs but more for a "devops engineer" creating new connections to external systems very seldom.
+There is no separate HTTP API for managing the connections, as this is not a task for a developer using the digital twin APIs but more for a "DevOps engineer" creating new connections to external systems.

 All connection related piggyback commands use the following HTTP endpoint: